-If exercise isn’t a part of your regular routine, like most proteins, taking pea protein may cause you to gain weight.
+If exercise isn’t a part of your regular routine, like most proteins, taking it may cause you to gain weight.
 It keeps you full, but may increase the number of calories you consume.

-If you’re suffering from any kidney related conditions, consult a doctor before taking pea protein supplement.
+If you’re suffering from any kidney related conditions, consult a doctor before taking the supplement.
 Pea protein, similar to all protein powders, may interfere with kidney health.
 Consuming too much may impair kidney function and may sometimes increase the risk for kidney disease (x).

 Joint pain is also a potential side effect of pea protein, as it is with all protein powders.
-Researchers note that it is not recommended to consume pea protein if you suffer from gout, as pea protein could increase levels of uric acid in the blood, causing gout to flare up and an overall uncomfortable experience for those suffering from it (x).
+Researchers note that it is not recommended to consume it if you suffer from gout, as it could increase levels of uric acid in the blood, causing gout to flare up and an overall uncomfortable experience for those suffering from it (x).
 Make sure to consult a doctor before adding any supplement—including pea protein—to your everyday health routine to make sure the supplement is right for you.

 Where to Buy Pea Protein Powder

 You can purchase pure pea protein at BulkSupplements.com.
 The company is an industry-leading manufacturer and distributor for pure dietary supplements.
 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of the potential benefits that it may offer?
 Visit BulkSupplements.com to place an order.